PythonOptimizers/cygenja/doc/source/use.rst

 The root directory is really the main working directory: all file generations can **only** be done inside **subdirectories** of this directory.

-This is so important, we need a warning:
+This is so important that it is worth a warning:

 ..  warning::